fraser-lab/fraser-lab.github.io/pubs/index.md

 Lecturers: Justin Biel (11/10)

 Student Presentations: Team 1 minute update: What does the signal look like, what is failing, what do you think you guys have done that is different/innovative/working better than anything?
-(Sergei, Nat, Fatima, Yuliya, Ryan, Alex) (11/9), Nick (Journal Club on [Lange et al, 2008](http://www.ncbi.nlm.nih.gov/pubmed/18556554), 11/10)
+(Sergei, Nat, Fatima, Yuliya, Ryan, Alex) (11/9), Derek (Journal Club on [Pollack et al, 2012](http://www.ncbi.nlm.nih.gov/pubmed/?term=22547823), moved from 11/4 to 11/9) Nick (Journal Club on [Lange et al, 2008](http://www.ncbi.nlm.nih.gov/pubmed/18556554), 11/10)

 Sub-groups: